redcap-tools/redcap-tools.github.io/projects.md

 Applications
 ---------------------

-These projects extend REDCap capabilities and facilitate integration with other systems.
+These programs or scripts extend REDCap capabilities and facilitate integration with other systems.

 <table class="table table-striped">
   <thead>